-The good news: Anything greater than 620 should qualify you for a credit card if you're over 21 and working full time, although it may not have the best interest rate or rewards," says Sanford.
+The good news: Anything greater than 620 should qualify you for a credit card if you're over 21 and working full time, although it may not have the best interest rate or rewards.

-According to Alex Cohen, founder of Birchfinance, a credit card rewards optimization app, once you know your score, “you can narrow down your first time credit card search to those with likely approval rates based on your credit and income."
+Once you know your score, it might be wise to nnarrow down your first time credit card search to only those with likely approval rates based on your credit and income.

 Will I qualify for a student card?

-If you show a history of on-time payments, the provider is likely to review your file and increase your credit limit after six months or a year, says Sanford.
-Research sites like MoneyCrashers, which provide top 10-type reviews of the best student credit cards based on factors like interest rate, annual fees, sign-up bonuses, and more.
+There are plenty of research sites that provide reviews of the best student credit cards, based on factors like interest rate, annual fees, sign-up bonuses, and more.